WGRayleigh/krypt_smart_contract/README.md

 # krypt_smart_contract
-using React and Ethereum to create a online cryptocurrencies trading platform
+Using React.js, Tailwind CSS and Ethereum APIs to create a online cryptocurrencies trading platform